cspr-rad/kairos-spec/src/spec.typ

 == Smart contract

-The L1 smart contract will be implemented in WASM.
+The L1 smart contract will be implemented in Rust, compiled to WASM and deployed to the Casper blockchain.
 Each update of the contract will be accompanied by metadata to confirm the update was made legitimately, such as a ZKP.
 When a contract endpoint is called, the contract
 + computes the proof's "public inputs", given the contract endpoint call;
 + verifies the update was done correctly, given the public inputs, contract endpoint and metadata, e.g. by running the ZK verifier;
 + if the verification succeeds, the L1 transaction is accepted.